kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_12.md

 #### Using ssh to login without a password

 **Note: this is optional.
 Please be sure you have backed up any work into your GitHub remote repos.
 Please follow all steps very carefully.
-If you make a mistake, it's possible you will not be able to login to your VM again!
+If you make a mistake, it's possible you will not be able to login to your VM again!**

+** It looks like the Google Cloud has issues with supporting this, as they have their own scheme known as OSLogin.
+OSLogin is incompatible with our VM image, so we will revisit this later this semester **

 **Mac**